Cubic threefolds moduli and the Monster group: The moduli space of genus 4 curves with a

 \begin{lemma} Let $(C,P) $ be a smooth projective curve of genus four endowed with a $g^1_3$ on $C$.
 If $P$ is represented by $\Lcal$, then $\Lcal\otimes_{\Ocal_C}\omega_C$ is a very ample class which embeds $C$ as a curve of degree $9$ in a $\PP^5$.
 Every member of $P$ spans a line in this $\PP^5$ and the union of these lines is a rational surface $F(C,P)$ of degree $4$.
 We are in one the following three cases: \begin{description} \item[$C$ is nonhyperelliptic and $P\not=P'$] then $F(C,P)$ is a copy of $\PP^1\times \PP^1$ embedded with bidegree $(2,1)$ and the bidegree of $C$ is $(3,3)$, \item[$C$ is nonhyperelliptic and $P=P'$] then $F(C,P)$ is a Hirzebruch surface of type $F_2$ (embedded by the class $3f+b$) and the class of $C$ in $F(C,P)$ is $6f +3b$, \item[$C$ is hyperelliptic] then $F(C,P)$ is projective cone over a rational normal curve of degree $4$ and $C$ passes simply through the vertex of this cone (so that this vertex is also the base point of $P$).
-If we blow up the vertex, we get a Hirzebruch surface $\tilde F(C,P)$ of type $F_4$ such that the class of the total transform of $C$ is $9f+3b'$, where $b'$ is the class of the exceptional curve and $f$ the fiber class. \end{description} In particular, the class of $C$ on $F(C,P)$ resp. $\tilde F(C,P)$ is uniquely $3$-divisible and represents $-\frac{3}{2}$ times the canonical class.
+If we blow up the vertex, we get a Hirzebruch surface $\tilde F(C,P)$ of type $F_4$ such that the class of the total transform of $C$ is $9f+3b'$, where $b'$ is the class of the exceptional curve and $f$ the fiber class. \end{description} In particular, the class of $C$ on the surface $F(C,P)$ resp. $\tilde F(C,P)$ is uniquely $3$-divisible and is $-\frac{3}{2}$ times the class of the dualizing sheaf of that surface.

 These assertions remain true if we allow $C$ to have $A_1$-singularities (away from the vertex in the hyperelliptic case) and $\omega_C$ is understood as the dualizing sheaf of $C$. \end{lemma}

 \begin{proof} We first verify that every member of $P$ lies on a line in this $\PP^5$.
 If $D\in P$, then $D$ is the divisor of a section $s$ of $\Lcal$ and hence summing with $D$ determines an embedding of the canonical system $|\omega_C|$ (which is of dimension $3$) of $C$ in the $5$-dimensional linear system $|\Lcal\otimes_{\Ocal_C} \omega_C(P)|$.
 This defines a line in the dual of $|\Lcal\otimes_{\Ocal_C} \omega_C(P)|\cong \PP^5$ and this line supports $D$.